 Mergers and Acquisitions

-Extending its reach to the private-sales arena, the company
+In 2011, extending its reach to the private-sales arena, the

 HauteLook, launched in 2007, offers discounted apparel,